 Welcome to Marketing Monday, where I give you tips and tricks for being your own content marketer.

 But it’s still not enough.
-Every good marketing campaign (and a lot of not-so-good ones) include email marketing.
-You need a newsletter you can send to new and existing clients.
+Every good marketing campaign needs to include email marketing.
+You need a newsletter to send to new and existing clients.

-But what the heck can you say in a newsletter that you’re not already saying everywhere else?
+But what can you say in a newsletter that you’re not already saying everywhere else?

 It Doesn’t Have To Be 100% Original